Grand Openings Thursday For Two Casinos In Atlantic City

-On Thursday June 28th, the Hard Rock Hotel & Casino and Ocean Resort Casino held their grand openings.
+ATLANTIC CITY, NJ - On Thursday June 28th, the Hard Rock Hotel & Casino and Ocean Resort Casino held their grand openings.

 Both had a soft opening on Wednesday afternoon and allowed people to come inside and gamble.